 - 1. The Bonds have been legally authorized, sold and issued under and pursuant to the Constitution and Statutes of the State of Oregon, the Charter of the City, and the Ordinance.
 The Bonds constitute valid and legally binding obligations of the City enforceable in accordance with their terms. - 2.
 The City has pledged its full faith and credit to the payment of the Bonds.
-The Bonds are also secured by a pledge of the Assessment Payments, as defined and provided in the Bond Declaration. - 3.
-Interest on the Bonds (including any original issue discount properly allocable to an owner thereof) is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations.
-The portion of the opinion set forth in this paragraph is subject to the condition that the City comply with all requirements of the Internal Revenue Code of 1986, as amended (the "Code") that must be satisfied subsequent to the issuance of the Bonds in order that the interest thereon be, and continue to be, excludable from gross income for federal income tax purposes.
-The City has covenanted to comply with all such requirements.
-Failure to comply with certain of such requirements may cause interest on the Bonds to be included in gross income for federal income tax purposes retroactively to the date of issuance of the Bonds. - 4.
+The Bonds are also secured by the Available General Funds of the City as described in the Declaration. - 3.
+Interest on the Bonds is includable in gross income for federal income tax purposes. - 4.
 Interest on the Bonds is exempt from Oregon personal income tax.